Prologue. Portraits for future selves

 Artist-Mentor: Spencer J. Harrison

-Selected by a jury of arts professionals at the end of 2024 artists Lillian Beeker, Jay Hopkins, Violet Jackson, Anaïs Le Goix, and AJ Livings have spent the last four months working with artist-mentor Dr. Spencer J. Harrison, Education Programming Coordinator Andrew Ihamaki, and Curator Fynn Leitch, working in their own ways to bring forward their diverse perspectives, informed by lived experience.
+Selected by a jury of arts professionals at the end of 2024, artists Lillian Bleecker, Jay Hopkins, Violet Jackson, Anaïs Le Goaix, and AJ Livings, have spent the last four months working with artist-mentor Dr. Spencer J. Harrison, Education Programming Coordinator Andrew Ihamaki, and Curator Fynn Leitch as they each work in their own way to bring forward diverse perspectives informed by their lived experience.

 About the Artist Mentor: